FernRP/FernRPExample/README.md

 # UnityNPRRenderPipeline
-Build the NPR rendering pipeline for mobile from scratch, and I will integrate character rendering, scene rendering, etc.
+Building the NPR rendering pipeline for mobile step by step, I will integrate character rendering, scene rendering, etc.